33 Addiction Statistics You Didn’t Expect to Be True

-There is quite a number of addictions out there (with smartphone disorder being the latest one), but we are going to focus on the most dangerous ones.
-Our attention is dedicated primarily to opioid addiction statistics and the consequences, along with alcohol addiction.
-Marijuana is present in the stats, too, but perhaps not in the way you’ve anticipated.
+Our attention is dedicated primarily to opioids and the consequences, along with alcohol addiction.
+Marijuana is present in the stats, too, but probably not in the way you anticipated.

 Before we begin, here’s a brief preview of what you may expect: